 Dolls are good, but sharks are better.
 Not only do they conquer the low-budget, STV market (Sharknado and family), they’re also banging a bollock-full of buck up on the proverbial big screen.
 Ever since Jaws, sharks have been a mainstay in horror cinema, and you’ve never met a person - I guarantee it - that isn’t in some way interested in sharks.
 Sharks are the dinosaurs of the alive-animals contingent - evergreen filmic content.

-And there’s no chance of shark-interest dissipating any time soon - The Shallows and 47 Metres Down were both unexpected successes (not sure why anyone was surprised - they were about sharks), and Jason Statham - of big time box office fame - is headlining his own giant shark movie, Meg, to be released next year.
+And there’s no chance of shark-interest dissipating any time soon - The Shallows and 47 Metres Down were both unexpected successes (not sure why anyone was surprised - they were about sharks), and Jason Statham - of big time box office fame - is headlining his own giant shark movie, Meg, to be released later this year.
 I certainly know that I’ll be popping a pair of knickers on and seeing that bastard.

 Conclusion: do not stop making shark movies, ever.